Online Computer Science Degrees

-A bachelor’s degree in computer science prepares undergraduates for technical computing careers.
-Typical courses include programming, data analytics, networking, cybersecurity management, and cloud computing solutions.
-The degree leads to in-demand technology careers with high salaries like software development, for which the Bureau of Labor Statistics (BLS) projects 22% growth from 2019-2029.
+A bachelor's degree in computer science prepares undergraduates for technical computing careers.
+Typical courses include programming, data analytics, and cloud computing solutions.
+The degree prepares graduates for in-demand technology careers with high salaries like software development.
+The Bureau of Labor Statistics (BLS) projects software developer jobs to grow 22%from 2020-2030.

-Although an online bachelor’s in computer science holds promising salary potential, degree-seekers may prioritize affordability to avoid excessive debt after graduation.
+Although an online bachelor's in computer science may bring high salary potential, degree-seekers may prioritize affordability to avoid excessive debt after graduation.
 A cheap online computer science degree might include low per-credit tuition rates, accelerated options, and financial aid opportunities.

-In addition to tuition, a degree’s affordability depends on your salary-to-debt ratio after graduation.
-Therefore, prospective students may want to consider future employment prospects when pursuing a degree.
-An online bachelor’s in computer science is a popular choice, leading to several possible high-paying careers.
+In addition to tuition, a degree's affordability depends on a person's salary-to-debt ratio after graduation.
+Prospective students may want to consider future job options when pursuing a degree.
+An online bachelor's in computer science is a popular choice, leading to many possible high-paying careers.

-Opting for a specialization gives students the skills and experience necessary for their chosen career, potentially boosting future job prospects.
-Online computer science degrees may offer concentrations in security, information systems analysis, mobile computing, and software development.
+Specializations give students the skills and experience necessary for their chosen career, potentially boosting future job prospects.
+Online computer science degrees may offer concentrations in security, information systems analysis, and mobile computing.
+Software development is another option.

-Computer science programs are ideal for students who possess the skills required for tech industry-related jobs.
-Computer science majors may exhibit strengths in problem-solving, mathematics, data analysis, and technical computing.
+Students who hold the skills required for tech industry-related jobs may enjoy computer science programs.
+Computer science majors show strengths in problem-solving, mathematics, data analysis, and technical computing.
 Graduates have strong programming, designing, and testing skills.

 Computer science degrees typically consist of 120 credits with courses in programming, software engineering, computer networking, physics, and mathematics.
-Applicants should expect to submit high school transcripts with their application.
+Applicants submit high school transcripts with their applications.
 Learn more about top computer science degrees on our ranking page.

 Why You Should Earn a Computer Science Degree Online

 The convenience and success of online learning has led higher learning institutions to create more distance education classes and programs.
-In the 2018 fall semester, 16.6% of posttertiary degree students enrolled exclusively in online courses.
+In the 2019 fall semester, 17.6% of postsecondary students enrolled exclusively in online courses.

 In addition to its convenience, an online program may also save students money.
 Public schools may charge lower in-state tuition rates for online out-of-state learners.
 Distance learning allows students to complete courses remotely, avoiding housing and transportation costs.
 Asynchronous online courses also allow students to continue earning money while pursuing their degree.